Nelson-Polinario/Nelson-Polinario/README.md

         I am located in Brazil, however I perform activities for offices in London and Shanghai doing data insertion and problem analysis.

-- 🌱 I am studying faculty of analysis and systems development and other courses in HTML, CSS, JavaScrip and until the end of 2020 I will take courses in MySQL and Phyton.
+- 🌱 I am studying faculty of analysis and systems development and other courses in HTML, CSS, JavaScrip, node js and until the end of 2020 I will take courses in MySQL and Phyton.

 - 👯 I try to collaborate on projects that help me develop my skills.
         I would love to learn more about mobile and machine / deep learing development